nitinkumar-patel/sun-trading/SunTrading/README.txt

 	1. First resolve the dependencies by running the 'requirements.txt' through a packaging solution like pip.
 	Command is 'pip install -r requirements.txt'

+	[ Note: please make sure logs and db folder exist into SunTrading directory. if not please create it.
+Run following two command: mkdir db
+		mkdir logs
+		]

 	2. Move to the “Main” folder.

 	3. Run the tradediff.py from the console.
 		Command is 'python tradediff.py'